 Furthermore, there are cases where skin tags continue to grow.
 Consequently, they can interfere with daily tasks by getting into the way of simply putting on your clothes.

 Where can skin tags be found?

 Skin Tag Removal Surgery

 There are various methods for skin tag removal surgery, depending on the size and location.
 Small skin tags are easily removed with a surgical scissor, whereas larger skin tags may require excision.
 Other options include freezing (using liquid nitrogen) and laser skin tag removal.
 We usually numb each skin tag with lidocaine (a local anaesthetic) using a fine 30G needle so that the procedure is painless, and the skin tags are subsequently removed resulting in a very small wound and almost no visible scarring.
+The base of the removed skin tag is electro-cauterised to seal the blood vessels and minimise bleeding.
 Skin tag removal surgery is a simple office based procedure that can be done under local anaesthesia.

 - Hui ES, Yip BH, Tsang KW, Lai FT, Kung K, Wong SY.
 Association between multiple skin tags and metabolic syndrome: A multicentre cross-sectional study in primary care.
 Diabetes Metab.
 2016 Apr.
 42 (2):126-9.

 - Boza JC, Trindade EN, Peruzzo J, Sachett L, Rech L, Cestari TF.
 Skin manifestations of obesity: a comparative study.
 J Eur Acad Dermatol Venereol.
 2011 Sep 20.